kyean16/ScriptFilter/README.md

 This is the continuation of the project that can be found in more details here. https://github.com/qtstc/scriptfilter

+All of the Following codes has been created using Komodo Edit.

 Additional Ressources Used for creating the Legacy Extension:

 https://developer.mozilla.org/en-US/Add-ons/Overlay_Extensions